henghuiz-zz/LDATest/README.md

 2. Provide the matching algorithm to calibrate the indexes of the ground true synthetic beta and the beta obtained by LDA analysis.
 3. Use K means to perform LDA analysis as baseline.

+Some examples are provided in the Example folder.

 Henghui Zhu.